 H.O. slot car racing is the fun, exciting hobby/sport that can give you all of the thrills of real car racing at a fraction of the cost!
 H.O. scale cars can be raced any time of the year and can be run in the comfort of your own home.
 It’s a hobby enjoyed by millions throughout the years and still offers fun that the whole family can share and enjoy.

 Established in 1969, HOPRA has been dedicated to the promotion and advancement of H.O. slot car racing and has run many state championships and larger races throughout the country.
-Starting in 1975 and every year since, HOPRA has held its annual National Championship event that draws the best H.O. slot racers from around the country and beyond.
+Starting in 1975 and every year since, HOPRA has held its annual National Championship event that draws the best H.O. slot racers from around the world.

 As the only independent organization that deals with H.O. scale slot car racing on a National level, we have rules and guidelines established by leading groups and individuals from across the United States.